-From 1 May 2016 from 9 AM to 3:30 PM the museum will only be open to visitors with an online ticket for a particular timeslot.
-From 3:30 PM until closing time you can visit the Anne Frank House without an online ticket and buy a ticket at the museum entrance.
+The Anne Frank House is open every day apart from Yom Kippur.
+From 9 AM to 3:30 PM the museum is only open to visitors with an online ticket for a specific timeslot.
+From 3:30 PM until closing time you can buy a ticket at the museum entrance.

 Opening hours 2016